Near-Earth object: Orbital classification

-(Note: Some authors define Atens differently: they define it as being all the asteroids with a semi-major axis of less than 1 AU.
+Some authors define Atens differently: they define it as being all the asteroids with a semi-major axis of less than 1 AU.
 That is, they consider the Atiras to be part of the Atens.
-Historically, until 1998, there were no known or suspected Atiras, so the distinction wasn't necessary.)
+Historically, until 1998, there were no known or suspected Atiras, so the distinction wasn't necessary.

 Atiras and Amors do not cross the Earth's orbit and are not immediate impact threats, but their orbits may change to become Earth-crossing orbits in the future.